SBC-Utrecht/pytom-match-pick/README.md

 conda create -n pytom_tm python=3
 ```

-The clone the repository and install it with pip:
+Then clone the repository and install it with pip:

 ```commandline
 git clone https://github.com/SBC-Utrecht/pytom-template-matching-gpu.git